Oder Valley Railway: History

 The line from Scharzfeld as far as Bad Lauterberg opened on 10 July 1884, with the section to St. Andreasberg-Silberhütte following on 1 November 1884.
 This station was located in the valley below the town itself and to establish a better connection to the town center the St. Andreasberg rack railway opened in 1913.
 It ran between the terminus of the Oder Valley Railway, now named St. Andreasberg West and St. Andreasberg Stadt (town).
 A project proposed by Georg Fichtner, a chief mechanical engineer from Berlin, to extend the railway line to Bad Harzburg, was not realised.

 A halt at Bad Lauterberg Kurpark was established in the early 1960s.

-Railbuses took over most passenger services in 1951 (initially Class VT 70, then Classs VT 95), although steam locomotives still hauled goods and special trains for winter sports.
+Railbuses took over most passenger services in 1951 (initially Class VT 70, then Class VT 95), although steam locomotives still hauled goods and special trains for winter sports.
 In 1963 ten pairs of trains ran daily on weekdays, and eight on Sundays.
 In addition there was a semi-fast service (Eiltriebwagen) from Bad Lauterberg to Göttingen.

 The rolling stock on the line consisted of Uerdingen railbuses and DMUs DB classes 628 and 624.

 The rack railway closed in 1959 an from the 1970s the Oder Valley line gradually lost its passenger services, too.
 The closure dates for passenger services were as follows: